 To strengthen our confidence in the obtained results, we replicate our analyses using two alternative measures of state presence across the territory.
-In particular, we use the density of railroads16 in 1920 (logged) and a direct measure of geographic remoteness-defined as the average travel time required to reach the nearest city from a particular municipality (see Appendix).17
+In particular, we use the density of railroads15 in 1920 (logged) and a direct measure of geographic remoteness-defined as the average travel time required to reach the nearest city from a particular municipality (see the Appendix).16

 Our covariates include a set of geographic characteristics that can influence the ability of local governments to effectively provide public services-these include the size of the locality, altitude, rainfall, sunshine, distance from the coast, distance from the capital, latitude, and longitude (see Naritomi et al., 2012) (for summary statistics, see Table A1).
-All our model specifications also include state fixed effects and cluster-robust standard errors.
+All our model specifications also include state fixed effects and robust standard errors clustered at the level of 1920 municipalities, as reflected in the corresponding 'Minimum Comparable Areas' (AMCs) (see Ehrl, 2017).
 Given that empirical specifications with historical variables are prone to spatial autocorrelation (Kelly, 2019; Pepinsky et al., 2020), we also report Moran's I for each model.
 For better presentation of our results, all variables used in the analysis were standardized between 0 and 1.